Skip to main content

 7 Effective Alternatives to Hip Replacement

-Hip injuries or even common hip pain can make your life difficult.
-You can’t properly walk, sit, or lie down.
+Hip injuries or even joint hip pain can make your life difficult.
+You can’t correctly walk, sit, or lie down.
 Unfortunately, the elderly with hip arthritis usually suffer more intense hip pain, leading to replacement surgery.
-However, not every hip pain means you need hip replacement surgery
+However, not every hip pain means you need hip replacement surgery.

 A complete or partial hip replacement is not the only treatment for a hip injury.
 Instead, it must be the last option.
 Before that, you have enough time to avoid surgery and go through some alternatives to hip replacements, including orthobiologic therapies or injections to reduce hip pain.

 Remember that hip replacement surgery has risks, including post-surgery hip pain, blood clotting, and infection.
-So it’s better first to try the alternatives and then opt for a hip replacement if nothing works.
-Here are 7 effective alternatives to hip replacement:
+So, it’s better to try the alternatives and opt for a hip replacement if nothing works.
+Here are seven effective options for hip replacement:

 1. Hip Conditioning Program